 Transparency in accident statistics will also allow to take the appropriate in measures in terms of prevention, both to the equipment as towards the ‘individual’ driver.

-Ultimately this will be the driving factor to ensure that your insurance cost will be sane towards the future.
+Ultimately this will be the driving factor to ensure that your insurance cost will be the same in the future.

 Fleet360 can help by creating the necessary transparency in order to ensure an appropriate coverage at the best possible conditions.
 We do this based on a potential assessment, which is a unique method of giving a quick and comprehensive insight into the potential of clients motor insurance, enriched with our benchmark data.